MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ## Safety Options

 Sets the safety level for user-defined functions and actions.
-Valid values are 0, 1, 2.
+Valid values are **0**, **1**, **2**.
 In an Excel connection, this property is Safety Options=2.
 Details about this option can be found in <xref:Microsoft.AnalysisServices.AdomdClient.AdomdConnection.ConnectionString%2A>.
 ::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ## SQLQueryMode

 Specifies whether SQL queries include calculations.
-Valid values are Data, Calculated, IncludeEmpty.
+Valid values are **Data**, Calculated, **IncludeEmpty**.
 Data means that no calculations are allowed.
 Calculated allows calculations.
 IncludeEmpty allows calculations and empty rows to be returned in the query result.
 ::: moniker-end

 ## Timeout